Cerebellum-Realtime/messaging_application_demo/steps.md

   - Validate that the application can work with the elasticache, and it has the permissions
 # Clean up the css
 # Test changing the username

+# How to handle when a server goes down
+  -